NEUROIMAGING

 Contrast-induced encephalopathy (CIE)

-- contrast-induced encephalopathy (CIE) is a rare neurological complication that occurs during or after the use of a contrast medium in various angiographic procedures
+- contrast-induced encephalopathy (CIE) is a rare neurological complication that occurs during or after the use of a contrast media in various angiographic procedures

-- coronary angiography, diagnostic cerebral DSA, CAS, EVT in acute stroke patients (Chu, 2020)
+- such as coronary angiography, diagnostic cerebral DSA, carotid angioplasty, and EVT in acute stroke patients (Chu, 2020)

-- reported with the use of different contrast agents, but the hyperosmolar ones pose a higher risk (up to 4%)
+- it has been reported with the use of different contrast agents, but the hyperosmolar ones pose a higher risk (up to 4%)

 - transient symptoms